Collab4exaNBody/exaDEM/doc/paper/joss/paper.md

 ![Simulation of 20 million spherical particles falling into a funnel.
 This simulation runs on 512 MPI processes with 8 OpenMP threads per MPI process (processor: AMD EPYC Milan 7763).  \label{fig:funnel}](./funnel.png "test"){width=70%}

-`ExaDEM` aims to to meet scientific expectations, particularly for nuclear fuel simulations involving scenarios such as rotating drums (see figure \autoref{fig:rotating-drum}) or compaction processes.
+`ExaDEM` aims to to meet scientific expectations, particularly for nuclear fuel simulations involving scenarios such as rotating drums (see \autoref{fig:rotating-drum}) or compaction processes.
 To achieve this goal, `ExaDEM` provides the following key features:

 - Handling of different particle types: spherical and polyhedral,
 - Hybrid parallelisation `MPI` + X,